toddmedema/electrify/README.md

 ### Release checklist

+To release, you'll need to install and authenticate the `aws cli`.

 Before deploying to production, run `./deploy.sh` and have it deploy to beta.
 Then check that:

 - basic functionality works (app loads, game starts, music plays)